Get exclusive member benefits & effect social change. Join Today

 The four main blood types are A, B, AB, and O. If you’re type A, your red blood cells have proteins attached to them known as A antigens.
 Type B blood cells carry B antigens.
 Type AB blood has both A and B antigens, and type O blood has neither A nor B antigens.

 Your immune system will produce antibodies against any blood antigens you don’t have in your own blood.
 That means people with type A blood create antibodies against B antigens.
-A person with type A blood receiving a transfusion of type B or AB blood would lead to an ABO incompatibility reaction.
+A person with type A blood receiving a transfusion of type B or AB blood would have an ABO incompatibility reaction.
 In an ABO incompatibility reaction, your immune system attacks the new blood cells and destroys them.

 If you have type AB blood, you have both A and B antigens.
 This means you’re a universal recipient and you can receive any type of blood.
 However, you can only donate blood to other people who have type AB blood.